gbs4ever/gbs4ever.github.io/_posts/2019-03-07-wsl_-windows_subsystem_for_linux.markdown

-It seems that most programmers love the mac and refuse to look at a pc, which is true, as mac comes preinstalled with a lot of stuff to set up a local environment.However, you might need to write some programs that are only windows based (.net framework) or your future client needs software for his business that only works on a pc.
+It seems that most programmers love the Mac and refuse to look at a PC, which is true, as mac comes preinstalled with a lot of stuff to set up a local environment.However, you might need to write some programs that are only windows based (.net framework) or your future client needs software for his business that only works on a pc.

 **Now what?**
 But windows doesn't have bash or many of the  Linux based commands, so I need to stay on a mac which is Unix based.Well, we could try a dual-boot or a virtualbox on windows, I think just mentioning those  can make all of us go mad !!